top of page

 Urge urinary incontinence doesn’t have to disrupt your life.
 With in-home pelvic floor physical therapy from Jacobson Physical Therapy, you can regain bladder control, confidence, and comfort.

-Schedule your free 15-minute consultation today by calling (470)305-3145 or email at info@jacobsonpt.com and take the first step toward addressing urge incontinence in the comfort of your home.
+Schedule your free 15-minute consultation today by calling (470) 305-3145 or emailing info@jacobsonpt.com.
+Take the first step toward addressing urge incontinence in the comfort of your home.

 Comments